 - Correct soil pH where necessary.
-Aim for a pH of 6.3 to get optimum results from fertiliser applied next year.
+If ground conditions allow, the autumn is a great time to apply lime.
+Aim for a pH of 6.3 to get optimum results from fertiliser next year.

 - Assess condition of young stock, especially maiden heifers.
 Will they be in the right condition for service?

-- Carry out vaccinations, for example BVD due well before the breeding season.
+- Carry out vaccinations due well in advance of the breeding season.

-- If conditions allow, subsoil compacted areas and let them rest over winter.
+- If conditions allow, subsoil compacted areas and let them rest over the winter period.

-- Analyse silage in preparation for planning the winter diet.
+- Get silage analysed in preparation for planning the winter diet.